Na Na Hey Hey Kiss Him Goodbye: Music video

-The music video features the band playing in a school playground and then being made to move by a group of men.
+The music video directed by Keith McMillan features the band playing in a school playground and then being made to move by a group of men.
 They then decide to join a boxing club so the video features them singing the song whilst boxing.
 By the end of the video they return to the playground wearing leathers and this time make the group of men move away.
 They then ride off into the night on motorbikes.

+Charts

 The Nylons version

 In 1987, Canadian quartet the Nylons released an a cappella version of this song as a single under the shortened title "Kiss Him Goodbye".
 It became their biggest hit on the Billboard Hot 100, peaking at number twelve that summer, and reaching number 15 in Canada.